PronghornDigital/Montana-News-Archive/_docs/preplibrary.html.md

 * When we start putting the media into the system, we'll call this a **family**.

-### Rows, not stacks
+## Rows, not stacks

 Place your media in rows, not stacks.
-This is critical because it's so much easier when you grab media off and put it back, it's easier to be tempted to just place things back on top and get everything out of order.
+This is critical because it's so much easier to keep tapes in order when it's in a row.
+Stacks are easily jumbled because it's so temping to place things on top, rather than the appropriate place.